James Squire: The Malting Shovel

-Death of James Squire
+Death

 James Squire died on 16 May 1822.
 The article from the Sydney Gazette stated:

 Deaths: – On Thursday evening last, at Kissing Point, after an illness of about 3 months, Mr James Squire, in his 68th year.
 As one of the primary inhabitants of the Colony, having come hither in the first fleet in 1788, none ever more exerted himself for the benefits of the inhabitants than the deceased.
 He was the first that brought Hops to any perfection and hence was enabled to brew beer of an excellent quality.
 "Squire's Beer" was well known.
 He might for long residence, be styled the Patriarch of Kissing Point; as he had lived, where he died, 26 years.
 The "OLD HANDS", (Note: Term for convicts of the first fleet, generally used by the convicts themselves.) by the frequent visitation of death, are becoming thinned in their ranks; this should lead to reflection, for the day will soon arrive when even those, now living, shall cease to say, "I came in the first fleet."

 His death was marked with the biggest funeral ever held in the colony.
 He was buried at the Devonshire Street Cemetery, and his remains and headstone were later moved to Botany Cemetery when Central station was built.
 The headstone is now too worn to be identified.
 The headstone inscription is believed to have the following epitaph:

 "In Sacred Respect to the Loving Remains of Mr. Ja^{s}.
 Squire, late of Kissing Point who departed this Life 16 May 1822 at the age of 67 years.
 He arrived in the colony in the First Fleet and by Integrity and Industry acquired and maintained an unsullied reputation.
 Under his care the HOP PLANT was first Cultivated in this Settlement and the first BREWERY erected which Progressively matured to Perfection.
 As a Father, Friend and Christian he Lived Respected and Died Lamented.